 We do this by supporting aspiring individuals (we call them Leaders) and social entrepreneurs who exemplify the spirit of Shackleton with seed-funding to help them start their venture.
 In particular the Trustees are looking for examples of leadership, innovation, enterprise, inspiration, ambition, endurance and courage in the applications they review.

 We provide assistance with practical aspects of starting up a social venture.
-This includes up to £10,000 in seed-funding and a year of support from a dedicated mentoring team, with expert advice on maximising impact and building a sustainable business model.
+This includes up to £10,000 in seed-funding, membership of the Shackleton Leaders’ Forum, quarterly advice surgeries including advice on maximising impact and building a sustainable business model and two years of support from a previous Leader who will act as your dedicated mentor as part of the Leader’s Mentorship Programme.

 - David Cornell